DTjomsland/t3a1-workbook/README.md

 ### Soft Skills and Knowledge

 - <strong>Time Management:</strong> Time management skills were a must in order to develop my portfolio website in the allotted amount of time.
 For this project, I used Trello to keep myself focused, on task, and on time.
 Each feature was given a Trello card and within each card was a list of tasks that needed to be completed with a due date.
-As tasks were completed successfully, they would be moved to the *Done* list, and then the development of the feature with the next closest due date would be begin.
+As tasks were completed successfully, they would be moved to the *Done* list, and then the development of the feature with the next closest due date would begin.
 Trello can only do so much in assisting with time management as it cannot force you to complete the task.
 That being so, motivation and perseverance were essential in managing my time for this project.

 - <strong>Project Management:</strong> Knowing when and where to begin the project as well as ensuring development stayed the course played a major role in the completion and quality of my portfolio website.
 I deployed project management skills from the start of the project, which included proper planning through the use of Trello, detailed mock-ups on Figma, and hammering out a general theme early (colors, fonts, and design styles).
 When a task was first able to be completed, I made sure that I did so to prevent any need for backtracking and redoing work.
 I also implemented a basic Git Feature Branch Workflow that I made sure to stick to in order to keep the project moving forward.